Cristiano Ronaldo makes history at Euro 2020 as Portugal beats Hungary - KTVZ

 Full stadium

-The sight of football supporters packed to the rafters in a stadium has been a scarcity since the pandemic began but the game in Budapest, Hungary, was played in front of a huge crowd with UEFA projecting more than 60,000 fans at the Puskas Arena.
+The sight of football supporters packed to the rafters in a stadium has been a scarcity since the pandemic began but the game in Budapest, Hungary, was played in front of 55,662 fans at the Puskas Arena.

 Those in attendance had to meet specific requirements before entering the stadium, with Hungarian residents needing evidence of immunity and international fans requiring a negative Covid-19 test or proof of full vaccination.